Woman expressing anxiety by holding face in hands as she sits on floor

 When your brain detects threat (real or imagined), it can activate:

-- The brain’s alarm system
+• The brain’s alarm system

-- The stress response (adrenaline/cortisol)
+• The stress response (adrenaline/cortisol)

-- Fight/flight/freeze patterns in the body
+• Fight/flight/freeze/faint/fold/fawn patterns in the body

-- Attention bias toward danger cues
+• Attention bias toward danger cues

-- Thought loops designed to predict and prevent harm
+• Thought loops designed to predict and prevent harm

-Over time, your system can become sensitized—meaning it reacts strongly to triggers that aren’t truly dangerous, or stays “on” long after stress has passed.
+Over time, your system can become sensitized—meaning it reacts strongly to triggers that aren’t truly dangerous or stays “on” long after stress has passed.
 Therapy targets this pattern directly.

-Therapy for Anxiety Is Not “Just Talking”
+Therapy Is Not “Just Talking”

-Good anxiety therapy is typically structured and skill-based.
-Talking can be part of it, but it’s not the whole thing.
-If you’re wondering how this works online, you can read more about how I perform virtual therapy and the benefits!
+If you’re wondering how therapy works online, you can read more about how I perform virtual therapy and the benefits!

 In therapy you can expect:

-- A clear map of your anxiety pattern (triggers, thoughts, body signals, behaviors)
+• A clear map of your anxiety pattern (triggers, thoughts, body signals, behaviors)

-- A plan for changing the pattern
+• A plan for changing the pattern

-- Practical tools practiced in-session and between sessions
+• Practical tools practiced in-session and between sessions

-- Tracking progress (sleep, panic intensity, avoidance, relationship impact, work functioning)
+• Tracking progress (sleep, panic intensity, avoidance, relationship impact, work functioning)

 Alternatives to Medication: Tools You Learn in Therapy